Here is what Bayh-Dole says about exclusive licenses:

 - the exclusive right to sell any subject invention in the United States

 unless the licensee agrees that any product

-will be manufactured substantially in the United States.
+will be manufactured (i.e., not necessarily exclusive right to make) substantially in the United States.

 Let’s work through things to see what motivated the wording we have here.